khulnasoft-lab/design.khulnasoft.com/contents/usability/settings-management.md

 related:
   - accordion
   - /patterns/navigation
-  - /content/voice-and-tone
-  - /content/terminology
+  - /content/ui-text
   - /usability/saving-and-feedback
 ---

-[Settings](/content/terminology#settings--configuration) is an area in the product that allows users to configure how their instance should behave.
+Settings is an area in the product that allows users to configure how their instance should behave.

 There are several areas within GitLab to manage settings: